This post may contain affiliate links. Click for complete disclosures.

 More Frozen Treats

-- 16 OZ Fresh or Frozen Strawberries about 3 cups
+- 16 Ounces Fresh or Frozen Strawberries about 3 cups

-- ¼ C Warm Water as needed to loosen
+- ¼ C Water as needed to loosen

-- 2 TBS Honey or sweetner of chocie
+- 2 Tablespoons Honey or sweetner of chocie

 - Blend the strawberries until they are smooth. ⠀

-- Taste the sorbet when it is smooth and then add the honey, as needed, for sweetness.
+- Taste the sorbet when it is smooth and then add the honey, as needed, for sweetness.2 Tablespoons Honey, 1 Tablespoon Lemon Juice

 - Eat the sorbet immediately for a softer texture, or transfer the sorbet into a freezer-safe container and place in the freezer.
 Allow it to freeze for 1-2 hours or until it is firm. ⠀